 ComProbe analyzers are used to decode all types of traffic including data packets, advertising packets, and LL control packets.
-These analyzers are used by hundreds of companies around the world such as Broadcom, Apple, Samsung, Nokia, Sony, Panasonic, and Toshiba in order to analyze their products.
-Examples of ComProbe analyzers
+Hundreds of companies around the world, such as Broadcom, Apple, Samsung, Nokia, Sony, Panasonic, and Toshiba, use these analyzers to analyze their products.

-CFA files can be viewed, analyzed, and interpreted with the free ComProbe Protocol Analysis System (CPAS) software.
-The files can also be opened with the open source Wireshark software.
+You can open, analyze, and interpret CFA files with the free ComProbe Protocol Analysis System (CPAS) software.
+You can also open CFA files with the open-source Wireshark software.

-A CFA file is a cached audio file created by several Adobe software programs, including After Effects, Premiere Pro, and Encore.
+A CFA file may also be a cached audio file created by several Adobe software programs, including After Effects, Premiere Pro, and Encore.
 It contains audio data that has been conformed to a proprietary Adobe format.
 CFA files are used for improving the software's performance when processing audio data and when generating audio waveform previews.

 When importing audio data, the software transforms the audio into a format that can be quickly processed by the software.
 This removes the need for the audio to be reprocessed each time it is used.
 However, due to the caching, there may be a delay the first time audio is imported.